Aventurine SA: History

 In 2002 the group relocated to join Zad El Mehdawi, Tasos Flambouras and Spiros Iordanis and found Aventurine SA in Athens, Greece, in order to continue developing Darkfall.

 Titles

 Darkfall

 Darkfall Online is sandbox MMORPG released on February 25, 2009 and was published in North America and Europe.
 Darkfall Online's servers shut down on November 15, 2012.

+In the summer of 2008 it signed a deal with the Greek media and entertainment group, Audiovisual Enterprises, for the Darkfall distribution rights in Europe.

 Darkfall Unholy Wars

 Darkfall Unholy Wars is the sequel of Darkfall and was released on April 16, 2013 and discontinued in May, 2016.